furmangg/automating-azure-analysis-services/README.md

 3. Runs a DISCOVER_SESSIONS DMV to determine if any queries are running
 4. If no queries are running it pauses Azure Analysis Services

+The following modules must be imported to your Azure Automation account:
+* AzureRM.AnalysisServices
+* PackageManagement

 Note: This solution will not properly detect all running queries if you have setup replicas in your Azure Analysis Services.

 ### [ADFv2](https://github.com/furmangg/automating-azure-analysis-services/tree/master/ADFv2)